-Many of you have found out recently that you did not pass the July 2017 bar exam and are wondering what the next step is.
+If you’re like many and you’ve found out that you did not pass the bar exam, you may be wondering what your next steps should be.
 This can be a very discouraging and confusing time in a law student’s life.
 The toll the bar takes on your schedule, as well as your mental and financial well-being, can be daunting the first time around, let alone the second or third.
 That’s why preparing not just your mind but also your body for success is vital.
 Here are some helpful tips on how to pass the bar once and for all!

 1. Decide When to Re-Enroll